abirhasanmubin/CopyChecker/README.md

 # CopyChecker

-CopyChecker checks the authenticity of an assignment between two assignments offers to the teacher with just a couple of clicks.
+CopyChecker checks the authenticity of an assignment between two assignments offered to the teacher with just a couple of clicks.
 This assignment plagiarism checker web application works with common text submission.

 #### Prerequisites
 Python and MySQL must be installed in machine to run this application.